sharynjs/sharyn/README.md

 # Sharyn JS

 Collection of helpers to build a JS app.
+At the moment, this is pretty much a personal library for my own projects, and for projects that strictly follow my [JS Stack from Scratch](https://github.com/verekia/js-stack-from-scratch) tutorial ([major update](https://github.com/verekia/js-stack-from-scratch/issues/255) coming soon).

 The following packages are available: